How to Reclaim Your Voice After Years of Silence or Suppression

 Do you find yourself censoring your thoughts or deferring to others when asked for your opinion?
 These could be signs of self-silencing, a form of self-abandonment where you suppress your authentic self.
 Look out for these red flags:

-• You often hold back your ideas out of fear of rejection or ridicule.
+• Fear of rejection: You often hold back your ideas out of fear of rejection or ridicule.
 Phrases like “I don’t know” or “I’m not sure” become your go-to responses, even when you have an opinion.

-• You struggle to share your thoughts and beliefs, doubting what you say matters.
+• Feeling your opinion doesn’t matter: You struggle to share your thoughts and beliefs, doubting what you say matters.
 This hesitation can lead to missed opportunities for self-expression and growth.

-• You habitually redirect the question to someone else when asked for your input.
+• Redirecting questions: You habitually redirect the question to someone else when asked for your input.
 This pattern of behavior reinforces the belief that your voice is less valuable than others.

 Steps to Finding Your Voice Again